 4. Connect - Now toggle the integration connection to "Connected" (green) to hook it up.
 You will now need to select the "Account Mapping" button to configure the mapping to your chart of accounts when posting to NetSuite.

-5. Account Mapping - You need to map your appropriate Chart of Accounts / GL accounts in NetSuite to certain items in Payment Rails.
+5. Account Mapping - You need to map your appropriate Chart of Accounts / GL accounts in NetSuite to certain items in Trolley.
 We display a drop down list of all your GL accounts synced from NetSuite, and you should select the correct accounts that you wish to post against in NetSuite.

 Merchant Payment Fees: These are the merchant payment fees paid by you for sending each payment.
 These are normally mapped to Bank Charges or Payment Processing Fees on your NetSuite chart of accounts.